 This will take you through the process of adding a billing account.
-Go through these steps so that you have a card on file with Google.
+Go through these steps to add a card on file with Google.

 Step 6: Link the Billing Account to Your Project

-After you have created a billing account in Google you will need to link it to your project.
-To do this click on the “Billing” option in the side menu again, then click on “Link A Billing Account”.
+After you have created a billing account in Google, you will need to link it to your project.
+To do this click on the “Billing” option in the side menu once more, then click “Link A Billing Account”.

-Google gives you a monthly credit of $200 that can go towards the API usage in this project, but if the APIs tied to this project get enough use, Google needs a card on file so that they can charge however much over that credit is used.
+Google gives you a monthly credit of $200 that can go towards the API usage in this project, but if the APIs tied to this project get enough use, Google needs a card on file so that they can charge for the overage amount once the initial credit is depleted.
 This charge will change from month to month depending on how many times the APIs tied to this project are used each month.
 You can see Google Map’s rates for API usage here:

 But if you don’t go over those limits each month, then Google’s monthly credit should cover the API usage.
 This is especially helpful during development.

 Step 7: Select the API that you want to add from the Navigation Menu

 Google has many different APIs available, but the most common ones that are used in our system are for Google Maps.
 In order to access Google Map’s APIs, open up the Navigation Menu and scroll to the very bottom where you’ll see “Google Maps”.
 Go ahead and click on it: